goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/run_installer_script.md

 ## What to Do Next ##

-If installation succeeds, continue to set up Harbor by following the instructions in [Post-Installation Configuration](install_config/configuration/_index.md) and [Initial Configuration in the Harbor UI](install_config/configuration/initial_config_ui.md).
+If the installation succeeds, continue to set up Harbor by following the instructions in [Post-Installation Configuration](../configuration/_index.md) and [Initial Configuration in the Harbor UI](../configuration/initial_config_ui.md).

-If installation fails, see [Troubleshooting Harbor Installation ](install_config/installation/troubleshoot_installation.md).
+If installation fails, see [Troubleshooting Harbor Installation ](troubleshoot_installation.md).